Nanobot567/Nanobot567/README.md

 I'm a high school student who decided to waste his time coding.

+> I'm currently in the process of migrating everything meaningful over to [Codeberg](https://codeberg.org/nanobot567/)!
+I'll be doing all of my development there from here on out. :)

 ### Programming languages I know and my confidence in using them (#/10)

 * Python (9/10)